Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 This part specifies the information about issues and cases raised within the targeted groups which lead to the best possible approaches taken to support and solve it by the Founders and any interested benefactors.*

-**_Section 4 – Media Section_**

-* _Sign-Up_

-This part provides access to the Foundation’s newsletter for upcoming events and interesting updates by clicking the ‘Sign Up’ button and the form would pop-up in the centre of the page to allow the users to submit their name and email address for the Foundation to send the newsletter directly to their personal email account.

-* _Social Media_

-This part allows the users to stay connected with the Foundation by following and subscribing the accounts of Foundation’s social media, such as Facebook, Twitter, YouTube and
-Instagram.
-The icons displayed of those social media in this page would also redirect the users to access those social media’s websites in just one click.

-* _Get in Touch_

-This part is allowing the users to directly contact the administrator of the Foundation for further information and any queries, such as donations, events, collaborations, etc.
-The users would be able to send emails and give phone calls which would accommodate more personal and customize information, support, aids and even discussions related to the activities perform by the Foundation.

-**Footer**

-The footer is positioned at the bottom of the page and contains remark and copyright of the website to the developer.